US raises COVID risk level for travel to Germany, 8 other countries | DW | 31.08.2021

 "Israel, Kosovo, Lebanon, Montenegro, the Republic of North Macedonia, and the United States of America were removed from the list," the body representing the bloc's members states said in a statement.

-The US has been recording 1,200 COVID-19 deaths per day, nationwide, the highest level since mid-March.
+The US has been recording 1,200 COVID-19 deaths per day nationwide, the highest levels since mid-March.

 Meanwhile, its new daily infections are averaging over 155,000, a rate last seen in January.